 Back to Hip pain

-Simple painkillers such as paracetamol will often help to ease pain.
-It’s best to take them before the pain becomes very bad, but you shouldn’t take them more often than every 4 hours up to a maximum of 8 in 24 hours.
+Simple painkillers such as paracetamol (an analgesic) may help to ease pain.
+It’s best to take them before the pain becomes very bad, but you shouldn’t take them more often than every four hours or more than eight in 24 hours.

 Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, which you can buy at chemists and supermarkets, can also help.